 For example, the math might state that paying off a mortgage is not the right answer, but what if you are planning to retire early and need the house paid off to make the numbers work?
 What if you plan to convert the house into a rental property in the future and need the house paid off to make any income from it?
 What if you can pay off the house AND invest at the same time?
-The point here is that there are so many different variables to take into account when considering whether you should pay off debt or invest that first need to be looked at before moving forward with a decision.
+The point here is that there are so many different variables to take into account that could influence the debt or invest question needs first to be looked at from every angle possible before moving forward with a decision.

 If you need help finding the right answer for your situation, our team of financial planning experts has the tools and knowledge to help you achieve the clarity you seek.
 Schedule a time to chat with us today to see how we can help!

 Securities and Advisory Services offered through Calton & Associates, Inc., dba Forefront Wealth Partners, Member FINRA/SIPC.
 OSJ: 2701 N. Rocky Point Drive, Suite 1000, Tampa, FL 33607 (813) 264-0440.
 Calton & Associates, Inc. does not provide legal or tax advice.
 Forefront Wealth Partners and Calton & Associates, Inc. are separate entities.